Skip to content

 routes[].mode string inherit from global one of blocking, detect_only

-routes[].disable []string [] canonical names (category or sub-protection)
+routes[].disable []string [] canonical names (L1 family, L2 bucket, or leaf)

 routes[].accept.* inherit from global see global field reference